The Rise and Fall of Ziggy Stardust and the Spiders from Mars: Reissues

 Ziggy Stardust was first released on CD in November 1984 by RCA.
 Dr. Toby Mountain later remastered the album at Northeastern Digital Recording in Southborough, Massachusetts from the original master tapes for Rykodisc.
 The reissue was released on 6 June 1990, with five bonus tracks.
 It charted for four weeks on the UK Albums Chart, peaking at number 25.
 The album was remastered again by Peter Mew and released on 28 September 1999 by Virgin.

 On 16 July 2002, a two-disc version was released by EMI/Virgin.
 The first in a series of 30th Anniversary 2CD Editions, this release included a newly remastered version as its first CD.
 The second disc contained twelve tracks, most of which had been previously released on CD as bonus tracks on the 1990–1992 reissues.
 The new mix of "Moonage Daydream" was originally done for a 1998 Dunlop television commercial.

 On 4 June 2012, a "40th Anniversary Edition" was released by EMI/Virgin.
 This edition was remastered by original Trident Studios' engineer Ray Staff.
 The 2012 remaster was made available on CD and on a special, limited edition format of vinyl and DVD, featuring the new remaster on an LP, together with 2003 remixes of the album by Scott (5.1 and stereo mixes) on DVD-Audio.
 The latter included bonus 2003 Scott mixes of "Moonage Daydream" (instrumental), "The Supermen", "Velvet Goldmine", and "Sweet Head".

 The 2012 remaster of the album and the 2003 remix (stereo mix only) were both included in the Parlophone box set Five Years (1969–1973), released on 25 September 2015.
 The album with its 2012 remastering, was also rereleased separately in 2015–2016, in CD, vinyl, and digital formats.
 Parlophone released the separate LP on 26 February 2016 on 180g vinyl.
 On 16 June 2017, Parlophone reissued the album as a limited edition LP pressed on gold vinyl.

 On 17 June 2022, Parlophone reissued the album to celebrate its 50th anniversary, in vinyl picture disc and half-speed-mastered versions.
 Two years later, the label announced the release of Waiting in the Sky, an alternate version of the album based on a tracklist made before the recording of "Starman", for Record Store Day 2024.
 The same year, on 14 June 2024, Parlophone released a five-disc box set entitled Rock 'n' Roll Star!, chronicling Bowie's Ziggy Stardust period, featuring various unreleased tracks, including demos, outtakes and live performances.
+The same year, the album was mixed in Dolby Atmos by Emre Ramazanoglu and Ken Scott at RAK Studios, London.
+The mix was released on Blu-ray with three other mixes.